jooola/earhorn/README.md

 # earhorn

-Listen, monitor and save your streams
+Listen, monitor and archive your streams!